DeBarge

 DeBarge was an American musical recording group composed of several members of the DeBarge family.
 In addition to various solo projects completed by members of the family, DeBarge was active between 1979 and 1989.
 The group originally consisted of El, Mark, Randy, and Bunny.
-James joined the group a year later for their second album.
-Bobby and Chico joined in 1987 and 1988 respectively, replacing Bunny and El.
+James joined the group a year later for their 1982 second album.
+Bobby joined in 1987, following the departures of Bunny and El.

 DeBarge released six studio albums, four of them with Motown subsidiary Gordy Records.
 These albums included The DeBarges (1981), All This Love (1982), In a Special Way (1983), and Rhythm of the Night (1985).
-The latter became the group's best-selling album and contained the single "Rhythm of the Night", which hit No. 3 on the US Billboard Hot 100, making it their highest charting single in America.
-In the mid-1980s, El and Bunny each went solo and DeBarge was subsequently released from its contract.
+The latter became the group's best-selling album and contained the single "Rhythm of the Night", which hit No. 3 on the US Billboard Hot 100, making it their highest-charting single in America.
+In the mid-1980s, El and Bunny went solo and DeBarge was subsequently released from its contract.

-The remaining members signed with Stripe Horse Records, an independent label, in 1987, which released their final studio album, Bad Boys.
-The group continued to perform for an additional two years, with Chico DeBarge joining the group in 1988.
-Two members of the group, Bobby and Chico, were arrested for drug trafficking in 1989.
-Legal issues and personal problems, compounded with the changing musical tastes of the public, led to the group's dispersion in 1989, 10 years after its inception.
+The remaining members, Mark, Randy and James, now augmented by their eldest brother, Bobby, signed with Stripe Horse Records, an independent label, in 1987, which released their final studio album, Bad Boys.
+The group continued to perform for an additional two years.
+Bobby, along with younger sibling, Chico, were arrested for drug trafficking in 1989.
+Legal issues and personal problems, compounded with the changing musical tastes of the public, led to the group's dispersion in 1989, ten years after its inception.

 History

 Family background

-The DeBarge family are the children of Etterlene DeBarge (née Abney), a Black American gospel singer born in Royal Oak, Michigan in 1935 and Robert Louis DeBarge, Sr. (1932–2009), an American soldier of French and English descent born in Cicero, Illinois.
+The DeBarge family are the children of Etterlene DeBarge (née Abney; 1935–2024), an African American gospel singer born in Royal Oak, Michigan in 1935 and Robert Louis DeBarge, Sr. (1932–2009), a White American soldier of French and English descent born in Cicero, Illinois.
 They married when Etterlene was 17, a year after the death of her father James Abney, a church choir leader and peanut retailer.
 They separated in the mid-1970s and divorced in 1974.
 Etterlene remembers Robert DeBarge, Sr. as physically and emotionally abusive to her and the children, and said he used her youth, the absence of her father, and continuous pregnancy to control her.
 DeBarge, Sr. has been characterized as "domineering and physically abusive to his wife," and some of the DeBarge children have accused him of having sexually abused them.
-Bunny Debarge, the eldest, recalls being sexually abused by him between the ages of seven to 13.
+Bunny DeBarge, the eldest, recalls being sexually abused by him between the ages of seven and 13.

-The group, named for their shared surname, hailed from the East Side of Detroit, where the siblings were born and raised; they later relocated to Grand Rapids, Michigan.
-Members included sister Etterlene (or "Bunny") and brothers Mark (or "Marty"), William (or "Randy"), Eldra (or "El"), and James (younger siblings Jonathan [or "Chico"], Darell, and Carol "Peaches" DeBarge are also singers though not with the group).
+The group hailed from the East Side of Detroit, where the siblings were born and raised; they later relocated to Grand Rapids, Michigan.
+Members included sister Etterlene ("Bunny") and brothers Mark ("Marty"), William ("Randy"), Eldra ("El"), and James.
+Younger siblings Jonathan ("Chico"), Darrell ("Young"), and Carol ("Peaches") DeBarge are also singers though not with the group.